Registrar of Vital Statistics

 The fee for the marriage license is $28, payable in cash, check payable to the Township of Aberdeen, or credit/debit card.

-Your officiant will tell you you need two witnesses for the actual marriage ceremony.
+Your officiant will tell you that you'll need two witnesses for the actual marriage ceremony.